Nate2102/COVID-19/README.md

 ### **Testing for COVID-19**

-Two kinds of tests are available for COVID-19:[viral tests](https://www.cdc.gov/coronavirus/2019-ncov/testing/diagnostic-testing.html) and [antibody tests](https://www.cdc.gov/coronavirus/2019-ncov/testing/serology-overview.html)
+Two kinds of tests are available for COVID-19: [viral tests](https://www.cdc.gov/coronavirus/2019-ncov/testing/diagnostic-testing.html) and [antibody tests](https://www.cdc.gov/coronavirus/2019-ncov/testing/serology-overview.html)
 * A viral test tells you if you have a current infection.
 * An antibody test tells you if you had a previous infection.